About the Department

 - “The Conceptual Priority of Injustice,” Jurisprudence, Volume 5: Issue 1, 2014, with reply by Amartya Sen

 - “The Free Provider Problem: Distributive Justice as a Public Responsibility,” in Democracy and Philanthropy, eds.
-R. Reich, L. Bernholz, C. Cordell, under review.
+R. Reich, L. Bernholz, C. Cordell, forthcoming.

 - “Mansbridge’s Rules of Order,” to appear in Oxford Handbook of Classics in Contemporary Political Theory, ed. by Jacob Levy, University of Oxford Press.